Generative AI at GWU: Awareness, Literacy, and Integration

 9. Launch of multiple genAI workshops

-10. Conducted a survey of >400 undergraduate students on genAI
+10. Conducted a survey of more than 400 undergraduate students on genAI

 - See [[2023, Undergrad genAI survey]]